yuxinchengmfa/my_website/content/blogAM.md

 title: About me
 ---

 > As a Chinese girl who is currently living in London and had lived in Germany for eight years before, I write this Blog to share my experiences in traveling and living in Europe.

-Six cities are published so far with the followings to be added:
-* *New York*
-* *Bangkok*
-* *Lisbon*
-* *Shanghai*
-* *Hong Kong*
+Besides traveling, I love coding and am thrilled to share one of the projects I have done with you.

+Click here to check my [resume](https://drive.google.com/file/d/1PNYpeSdZIqxh4cjdzkQrhmct8C0TpNYq/preview)